Women Can Take NDA Exam, Says Supreme Court, Slams "Mindset Problem"

-In a landmark order that could allow greater inclusion of women in India's armed forces, the Supreme Court, in an interim order, has said women can sit for the NDA (National Defence Academy) exam, which will next be held on September 5.
+Women can sit for the NDA (National Defence Academy) admission exam - which has been rescheduled for November 14 - the Supreme Court said Wednesday afternoon in a landmark interim order that could allow more women to serve in India's armed forces.

-The top court slammed the government's "mindset problem" when it comes to equal service opportunities for men and women in the country's military, and warned "you better change".
+The court slammed a "mindset problem" when it comes to equal service opportunities for men and women in the country's armed forces, and warned the government "you better change".
+The court also expressed hope that today's interim order would persuade the Army to initiate that change of its own accord, rather than be forced to do so because of a directive from the judiciary.

 "This is a mindset problem.
 You (the government) better change it... don't force us to pass orders," the top court said, adding, "This policy decision is based on gender discrimination.
 We direct the respondents to take a constructive view of the matter in view of the judgement of this court."